- An agent half (a subprocess on the drone, written in Python or Rust).

 - Operator approves permissions.
 Both halves’ permissions appear in one grid.

 - Host calls install on both halves in parallel.
-The agent host unpacks the agent half; the GCS host registers the bundle in the user’s Convex profile.
+The agent host unpacks the agent half; the GCS host registers the bundle in the user’s install record.

-- On enable, the agent half starts first.
-The supervisor
+- On enable, the agent half starts first as its own systemd

-Type=notifyready signal (default 30 s timeout). - Once the agent reports ready, the GCS half mounts.
-The GCS bridge gates outbound RPC until the agent acknowledges it is listening.
+runtime: pythonhalf, or the cross-compiled binary for aruntime: rusthalf). - Once the agent half is running, the GCS half mounts in its iframe.
+The GCS bridge gates outbound RPC to the agent until the agent half is listening.

 SIGTERM to the agent.